 The core area of the site is centered about a huge, slightly raised plaza typical of the Maya, and is called here the Grand Plaza.
 They loved expansive open spaces, and this one measures 254 feet/77 meters x 430 feet/131 meters.

 The most notable structure here is Structure 1, also known as the Temple of the Columns, and is on the north end of the Grand Plaza.
 This very impressive palace type structure runs 341 feet/104 meters long on an east west axis, and is 113 feet/ 34 meters wide.
 The extremely wide stairway (148’/45m) is constructed from large rectangular blocks typical of “Megalithic” architecture, and rises to a height of about 55 feet/17 meters.
 A flat surface runs across the top of the structure which contains three series of large block columns that at one time supported the largest roof in the Maya World.
 The column blocks themselves are about 4 feet/1.5 meters square in width, and are stacked atop one another to a height of about 10-12 feet/3-4 meters.
-A decorative ring of smaller stones constitutes a band between each block.
-Very unusual!
+A band of smaller stones, termed chinking stones, were interspersed between the larger blocks for structural support.

 There are some small structures that front the pyramid on the north side.
 The most interesting is a perfectly round structure on the Northwest side.
 This has a diameter of around 25 feet/7.5 meters.
 Its possible use is unknown to this writer.